RocketDerp/April14_2025/July13_2025/Pain_of_Liars_Lies.md

 ### Chain of Trust Broken

-People who trust Donald Trump, JD Vance, Elon Musk, Rupert Murdoch as reliable sources then pass this on in second-hand-smoke fashion to family and friends - and then carry the guilt and pain of the starvation, suicides, medical deaths, and other outcomes from being manipulated and abused by billionare networks that thrive off organized lies.
+People who trust Vladimir Putin, Donald Trump, JD Vance, Elon Musk, Rupert Murdoch as reliable sources then pass this on in second-hand-smoke fashion to family and friends - and then carry the guilt and pain of the starvation, suicides, medical deaths, and other outcomes from being manipulated and abused by billionare networks that thrive off organized lies.